pfloos/WEB_LOOS/content/_index.md

 # NEWS

 * **Dec 2023:** Roberto Orlando has successfully defended his PhD dissertation entitled *"Exploring new exchange-correlation kernels in the Bethe-Salpeter equation"*.
-Congratulations Dr Oralndo!
+Congratulations Dr Orlando!
 * **Oct 2023:** Enzo Monino has successfully defended his PhD dissertation entitled *"Green's function methods for charged and neutral excitations"*.
-Congratulations Dr Monino and good luck for the future!
+Congratulations Dr Monino!
 * **Oct 2023:** The [GDR NBODY](https://lcpq.github.io/gdr_nbody_2021) is organizing a two-day workshop on model systems in quantum mechanics ([MSQM](https://lcpq.github.io/MSQM/)) on Jan 11-12th 2024 in Toulouse.
 * **Sep 2023:** Sara Giarrusso has left the group.
 Good luck for the future Sara!
 * **Jul 2023:** Sara Giarrusso has been awarded a [MSCA postdoctoral fellowship](https://marie-sklodowska-curie-actions.ec.europa.eu/calls/msca-postdoctoral-fellowships-2023) and will leave us at the end of September.
 Congratulations Sara!